 The CST exam will be given within one week prior to graduation.
 The students will be able to get their results within a week of taking the exam.
 The program director/instructor will be able to forward the information to the students.
-Program applicants with questions should contact AST at 800-637-7433 ext.
-2514 or by e-mail at mfrey@ast.org.

-Nation Board of Surgical Technology and Surgical Assisting 6 West Dry Creek Circle, Suite 200 Littleton, CO 80120 www.nbstsa.org
+Nation Board of Surgical Technology and Surgical Assisting www.nbstsa.org